Burundi March 18-23, 2023

 After seeing the east of Burundi, I returned to the west and Bujumbura stopping at the park on the way.

 Le parc national de la Kibira Tentative WHS (09/05/2007).
 Situated at the top of the apex Zaire-Nile, with its 40,000 ha (hectares) of preserved forest land, is the largest completely untouched natural area in Burundi.
 Its forest constitutes a real shelter for chimpanzees, baboons, and monkeys (cercophitecus and colobus).
-Network of 180km of tracks and paths mainly used by guard car patrols and motorized tourists.
+A network of 180km of tracks and paths mainly used by guard car patrols and motorized tourists.
 Access to the park is made through the tea plantations of Teza and Rwegura.

 I returned to DK’s place, returned the Toyota and had the rest of the day off to work on further travel arrangements.
 I finally did my washing, fixed my blocked bank account, faxed all the tax documents to Scotiabank for my new credit card and fixed all the problems I was having.